ethan-dowler/gilded-rose-kata/README.md

 rspec
 ```

-With a fresh clone of this repo, you should see two failing tests which represent the requirement changes described in the original kata.
+With a fresh clone of this repo, **you should see two failing tests** which represent the requirement changes described in the original kata (see "New Feature" below).

 Below, you will find the original requirements with subheadings I added for clarity.